boot-clj/boot/README.md

 includes facilities for creating and managing temporary files and directories.
-This temporary filesystem facility can be used to have "auto-cleaning" builds&mdash;builds that don't need to have a "clean" target because they simply don't create stale garbage.
+This temporary filesystem facility can be used to have "auto-cleaning" builds&mdash;builds that don't need to have a "clean" target because they don't create stale garbage.

 ## Building and Installing Boot

-You'll need a recent version of [Leiningen](https://github.com/technomancy/leiningen) if you want to build boot yourself.
+You'll need a recent version of [Leiningen](https://github.com/technomancy/leiningen) and the `make` tool to build boot from source.
 Pre-made binaries will be made available someday.

     $ make boot
     $ cp ./boot /somewhere/in/your/path/